Great Fire of 1911 Historic District

 Great Fire of 1911 Historic District, Historic district in downtown Bangor, United States.

-A devastating fire on April 30, 1911, destroyed hundreds of buildings in Bangor, leading to a complete reconstruction that transformed the city's architecture.
+A devastating fire on April 30, 1911, destroyed hundreds of buildings across the city and triggered a complete rebuilding effort.
+The new construction that followed transformed how the downtown area looked and functioned.

-Three parks within the district - Norumbega Mall, Kenduskeag Mall, and Pierce Park - were created as part of the urban renewal following the fire.
+Three parks within the district - Norumbega Mall, Kenduskeag Mall, and Pierce Park - were created specifically as part of urban renewal following the fire.
+These green spaces were designed to restructure the city and provide residents with outdoor gathering areas.

 Location: Bangor